opreaadrian/getlocaled/README.md

 The plugin's API is as follows: `GetLocaled.init(<String> locale, <String> direction)`.

-It's awaiting contributors, so feel free to issue a `pull request` if you think you have a cool idea.
+This is open software, so feel free to issue a `pull request` if you think you have a cool idea.

 ###Testing